-Despite these rights, people with disability in Australia still experience barriers to employment disproportionately to the rest of the population.
+Despite this, people with disability in Australia still experience barriers to employment disproportionately to the rest of the population.
 Individuals who are denied the right to work are equally denied the independence, dignity, sense of purpose and financial benefits that work brings.

-Life Without Barriers and the Disability Royal Commission are aware of the statistics relating to the employment levels in Australia for people with disability.
+Life Without Barriers and the Joint Standing Committee on the National Disability Insurance Scheme are aware of the statistics relating to the employment levels in Australia for people with disability.
 These statistics highlight the critical difference in employment outcomes for people with disability when compared with the general population.
 People with disability are under-represented in 'open' employment, have longer periods of unemployment and lower levels of job retention.
 Employment brings significant social and wellbeing benefits and assists in forming part of a person's identity, contributing to a sense of belonging.